Coal Creek Watershed and Riparian Enhancement Project

 Future Management:

 Ongoing outreach and education efforts will be a key component of this project, aiming to engage the community and encourage landowners to actively monitor and remove invasive species from their properties.
 The Iron County Weed Supervisor and local Commissioners are fully supportive of the project, as is Cedar City, which is the majority landowner in the area.
 The Utah Division of Forestry, Fire, and State Lands (FFSL) will continue to provide education and support to landowners, helping them identify and manage any re-sprouts of Russian olive and tamarisk.
 In addition, FFSL will encourage landowners to take proactive steps to maintain their properties and reduce the spread of these invasive species.
 To ensure the long-term success of the project, additional funding sources will be sought to extend treatment efforts downriver and assist landowners with their retreatment activities.
 These efforts will help maintain progress, prevent reinfestation, and promote broader landscape restoration.
 Looking ahead, future projects will build on this initiative by continuing to target the removal of Russian olive and tamarisk throughout the watershed.
-The potential for securing a Landscape Scale Restoration Grant will be considered during the 2026 funding cycle, which would provide further resources for continued invasive species management and ecosystem restoration on a larger scale.
-Through ongoing community involvement, partnerships, and funding, this project will work toward the sustainable recovery of the local ecosystem.
+Currently livestock is grazed on a minimal basis.
+This will continue to be the management practice once the seed has established.
+This property is managed for wildlife habitat.

 Sustainable Uses of Natural Resources:

 Ongoing outreach and education efforts will be a key component of this project, aiming to engage the community and encourage landowners to actively monitor and remove invasive species from their properties.
 The Iron County Weed Supervisor and local Commissioners are fully supportive of the project, as is Cedar City, which is the majority landowner in the area.
 The Utah Division of Forestry, Fire, and State Lands (FFSL) will continue to provide education and support to landowners, helping them identify and manage any re-sprouts of Russian olive and tamarisk.
 In addition, FFSL will encourage landowners to take proactive steps to maintain their properties and reduce the spread of these invasive species.
 To ensure the long-term success of the project, additional funding sources will be sought to extend treatment efforts downriver and assist landowners with their retreatment activities.
 These efforts will help maintain progress, prevent reinfestation, and promote broader landscape restoration.
 Looking ahead, future projects will build on this initiative by continuing to target the removal of Russian olive and tamarisk throughout the watershed.
-The potential for securing a Landscape Scale Restoration Grant will be considered during the 2026 funding cycle, which would provide further resources for continued invasive species management and ecosystem restoration on a larger scale.
 Through ongoing community involvement, partnerships, and funding, this project will work toward the sustainable recovery of the local ecosystem.

 Budget WRI/DWR Other Budget Total In-Kind Grand Total